yonkov/Post-Order-By-Category/readme.txt

 If you are using the CPT UI plugin to create custom post types, you would also need to go to Edit post types>Taxonomies and put a tick on "Categories".
 Check this [article](https://www.wpbeginner.com/wp-tutorials/how-to-add-categories-to-a-custom-post-type-in-wordpress/) if you need more information how to set up categories on custom post types.

 == Changelog ==
-= 1.0 =
-* First publicly available version of the plugin.

-== Upgrade Notice ==
-= 1.0 =
-Initial release.
-= 1.01 =
+= 1.0.5 =
-Sanitized input and output.
+Improve localization support

-= 1.02 =
+= 1.04 =
-First release in WordPress repo.
+Fix deprecation notice in wp-admin.
+Add support to Custom Post Type UI plugin and update docs.

 = 1.03 =
 Fix php notices on 404 pages.
 Add support to custom post types.

+= 1.02 =
+First release in WordPress repo.

-= 1.04 =
+= 1.01 =
-Fix deprecation notice in wp-admin.
-Add support to Custom Post Type UI plugin and update docs.
+Sanitized input and output.

-= 1.0.5 =
+= 1.0 =
-Improve localization support
+* First publicly available version of the plugin.

 == Screenshots ==